keboola/component-generic/README.md

 The application support functions that may be applied on parameters in the configuration to get dynamic values.

-Currently these functions work only in the `user_parameters` and `headers` scope.
+Currently these functions work only in the `user_parameters` scope.
 Place the required function object instead of the user parameter value.

+The function values may refer to another user params using `{"attr": "custom_par"}`

 **Function object**